 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 Yes, yes, I swear!
-It's exhausting to walk up and down this beach.
-From the losmen (small hotel) to the dive-shop (dive shop), then the dive-shop to the restaurant, the restaurant to the bar, then the bar to the losmen ...
-Crevant, I tell you!
+It is exhausting to walk up and down this beach.
+From the losmen (small hotel) to the dive-shop (diving center), then from the dive-shop to the restaurant, from the restaurant to the bar, then from the bar to the losmen...
+Exhausting, I tell you!

 Jungut Batu Beach

-The sand is all soft, it sinks in every step, with the impression of putting an infinite time forward.
+The sand is very soft, we sink in it at each step, with the impression to put an infinite time to advance.

 And then we get stuck coral ends that hurt (ou-ou-ouch) between the sole of the flip-flop and the soles of the feet.